XZiar/RayRenderer/OpenGLUtil/README.md

 ## Feature

+### DSA support

+OpenGL provide **Direct State Access** functionality via [EXT](http://www.opengl.org/registry/specs/EXT/direct_state_access.txt) and [ARB](http://www.opengl.org/registry/specs/ARB/direct_state_access.txt) extension.
+OpenGLUtil will try to use DSA function (ARB prior to EXT).
+But when DSA is not available, OpenGLUtil will try to emulate it.

+The DSA support is context-based, since `glew` only defined global function without consideration of context.
+Some binding units (usually lower one) are reserved for DSA emulation and other operations.

+The DSA support is intended for internal use and is not exposed.

 ### Shader

 Some extensions are applied via defining attribute hints on comments.
 A single line started with `//@OGLU@` will be treated as an extension attribute.

-The stynax is `//@OGLU@FuncName(arg0, arg1, ...)`, arg can be number(treated as string) or string, where `""` will be removed for string.
+The syntax is `//@OGLU@FuncName(arg0, arg1, ...)`, args can be number(treated as string) or string, where `""` will be removed for string.

 #### Merged Shader

 Despite of standard glsl shader like `*.vert`(Vertex Sahder), `*.frag`(Fragment Shader) and so on, OpenGLUtil also provid an extended shader format`*.glsl`.
-It's main purpose is to merge multiple shader into one, which reduces redundent codes as well as eliminate bugs caused by careless.
+It's main purpose is to merge multiple shader into one, which reduces redundant codes as well as eliminate bugs caused by careless.

 `FuncName` should be `Stage`.
-Varadic arguments will be used to indicate what component this file should include(`VERT`, `FRAG`, `GEOM`...).
+Variadic arguments will be used to indicate what component this file should include(`VERT`, `FRAG`, `GEOM`...).

 Merged Shader is based on glsl's preprocessor.
 For example, when compiling vertex shader, `OGLU_VERT` will be defined, so your codes can be compiled conditionally, while struct definition can be shared in any shader.